jihunhwang/jihunhwang.github.io/_pages/talks.md

 ###### Notes from the Talks I Attended

 <font size = "4"> <p>Again, these are the talks I attended, not I presented!
 Also, please note that these notes are not the transcribed copy of the talks.
-They are all reproduced after the talks using my own understandings.</p>
+These were all reproduced after the talks, using my own understandings.</p>

 <ul>